Skip to main content

 Technical Guide

 Get your thumbnail dimensions right the first time.
-Everything you need to know about YouTube's technical requirements, optimal resolutions, and mobile considerations.
+Everything you need to know about YouTube's current technical requirements, optimal resolutions, and practical best practices.

 Quick Answer: Official YouTube Thumbnail Requirements